-THERE is a legend to the effect that when, to escape the wrath of Herod, Saint Joseph and the Blessed Virgin were fleeing into Egypt with the Divine Child, they stopped at a desert inn.
+THERE IS a legend1 to the effect that when, to escape the wrath of Herod, Saint Joseph and the Blessed Virgin were fleeing into Egypt with the Divine Child, they stopped at a desert inn.
 The Blessed Mother asked the lady of the inn for water in which to bathe the Babe.
-The lady then asked if she might not bathe her own child, who was suffering from leprosy, in the same waters in which the Divine Child had been immersed.
+The lady then asked if she might not bathe her own child, who was suffering with leprosy, in the same waters in which the Divine Child had been immersed.
 Immediately upon touching those waters baptized with the Divine Presence, the child became whole.
 Her child advanced in age and grew to be a thief.
-He is Dismas, now hanging on the Cross at the right hand of Christ!
+He is Dismas, now hanging on the Cross by the side of Christ!